Harry Prendergast: Later service

 Towards the end of the Indian Rebellion, Prendergast served in the Central Indian campaign, and was invalided home in April 1858 after a serious wound permanently disabled his left arm.
 He however continued to serve in the Indian Army, and in 1867 was appointed field engineer to the Abyssinian War (1867–68), after which he was promoted to brevet lieutenant-colonel.
 In 1878 he commanded the Indian engineers sent to Malta and Cyprus at the time of the Congress of Berlin, followed by a number of posts within India.
 He was promoted major-general in April 1883.

 Although only a relatively junior general officer, in October 1885 Prendergast was selected to lead the Burma Field Force in the Third Anglo-Burmese War.
 He achieved initial success, with Mandalay occupied on 29 November 1885, and was created a Knight Commander of the Order of the Bath (KCB) in recognition.
 However, with limited resources at his disposal, the subsequent Burmese insurgency campaign went less well, damaging Prendergast's reputation.
 Although promoted lieutenant-general (1886) and general (1887), he was offered no further senior commands, and he retired in 1892.

 In retirement, Prendergast was appointed a Knight Grand Cross of the Order of the Bath (GCB) in the 1902 Coronation Honours list, and was invested by King Edward VII at Buckingham Palace on 8 August 1902.
 In 1908 he was appointed Colonel-Commandant of the Royal Engineers.

 He died aged 78 at Heron Court, Richmond, Surrey, now in London, on 24 July 1913 and is buried in Richmond Cemetery.

 His recreations were listed as "boxing, fencing, sword-play, running, cricket, football, hunting and polo".

 There is a bronze memorial tablet to him in Brighton College Chapel, but his sword that used to hang above it was stolen.

+Family

+Prendergast was married to Emilie Rachael, and had several children: